 Our clients, a married couple, were looking to retire at the age of 62 from their full time careers.
 He worked in professional services and she was a professor.
 They had differing viewpoints on saving, investing, and whether to spend their savings or leave a legacy for their heirs.
 They were in need of candid advice and guidance to achieve a comprehensive retirement plan that fit their unique needs.

-To create their personalized retirement plan, their Bronfman E. L. Rothschild advisor recognized that first, their goals needed to be discussed and common areas further developed:
+To create their personalized retirement plan, their Bronfman Rothschild wealth advisor recognized that first, their goals needed to be discussed and common areas further developed:

 - Financial and personal goals for retirement: The first and most important issue was the couple’s goals for their retirement.
 Each had different goals, so the advisor helped them talk through each individual’s view, then assisted them in prioritizing those goals, as a couple.
 This key step helped them clarify what they really wanted out of their retirement.

 - Health care costs: A large component of retirement expense is health care.
 The couple wanted to retire at the age of 62, well before Medicare health coverage begins.
 The advisor shared with them the estimated costs of insurance and the costs for out-of-pocket health care.
 This discussion ensured the couple was prepared for health care costs within their overall financial plan.

 - Risk tolerance: Each person has their own tolerance level for risk in investments.
 The advisor identified their individual risk tolerances, and then combined the couple’s risk tolerances into one model with which both were comfortable.

 - Asset allocation: The combined risk tolerance, paired with their prioritized goals and complete financial picture, allowed the advisor to determine an asset allocation strategy to best fit their needs.